Texas City disaster: First explosion

 Flying shrapnel resulted in ignition of refineries and chemical tanks along the waterfront.
 Falling bales of burning twine from Grandcamp's cargo added to the damage, and her anchor was hurled across the city.
 Two sightseeing airplanes flying nearby were blown out of the sky, while 8 mi away, half of the windows in Galveston were shattered.
-The explosion blew the almost 6350 ST of the ship's steel into the air, some at supersonic speed.
+The explosion blew almost 6350 ST of the ship's steel into the air, some at supersonic speed.

+The Monsanto Chemical Company plant adjacent to the slip where Grandcamp was docked suffered the brunt of the first explosion.
+Of its 574 employees and contractors, 234 were killed, and 200 more were injured.
+Every man of the Monsanto fire fighting team, which were laying hose reels opposite the Grandcamp, was killed.

+The exact damage caused by the first explosion is not fully ascertainable, as the second explosion wreaked further havoc and came before a survey of the damage could be done.

+Seven ruptured oil tanks at the Republic Refinery began to burn, letting off thick clouds of black smoke.
+Burning sulfur in a dockside warehouse created acrid fumes.

 Official casualty estimates came to a total of 567, including all the crewmen who remained aboard Grandcamp.
 All but one member of the 28-man Texas City volunteer fire department were killed in the initial explosion on the docks while fighting the shipboard fire.
 With fires raging throughout Texas City, first responders from other areas were initially unable to reach the site of the disaster.

+Still, 112 people within 500 ft of the Grandcamp survived, including many witnesses who would allow for later reconstruction of the events.